ClaudioESSilva/claudioessilva.github.io/_posts/2019-05-17-ups-i-have-deleted-some-data-can-you-put-it-back-dbatools-for-the-rescue.md

 ---
 layout: post
-title: "Ups...I have deleted some data.
-Can you put it back?" - dbatools for the rescue
+title: "'Ups...I have deleted some data.
+Can you put it back?' - dbatools for the rescue"
 date: 2019-05-17 09:15
 author: claudiosilva
 comments: true